domain-centric/documentation_builder/doc/wiki/02-Getting-Started.md

 * `documentation_builder help`
   Shows available commands.
 * `documentation_builder setup`
-  Sets up a project to use the documentation_builder package by adding dependencies, template files, and GitHub workflow files.
+  Sets up a project to use the documentation_builder:
+  * Adds build_runner as dev dependency if needed\n'
+  * Adds documentation_builder as dev dependency if needed\n'
+  * Adds or updates build.yaml'
+  * Adds template files if needed\n'
+  * Adds github publish-wiki workflow if needed';.
 * `documentation_builder build`
-  Builds the documentation files from template files by starting `build_runner build`.
+  Generates documentation files from template files by starting `build_runner build`.

 ## The hard way: step by step